NDRange

 An work-group runs in its entirety on one compute unit.
 Work-items within a work-group cannot be shared across compute units.
 If the size of a work-group does not match the hardware of the compute unit, it results in bad utilization.

-threads at a time.
+For example consider a work-group that can hold threads.
+A compute unit has hardware to process threads at a time.
 The compute unit will work at full utilization during the first three cycles.
-During the last cycle only
+During the last cycle only threads need to be run which leads in bad utilization.

 If instead, the work-group was defined to hold threads, the compute unit will work at full utilization during all four cycles.